 Tennis: Struggling Halep knocked out of Wuhan Open

-WUHAN, China: World number one Simona Halep, playing her first match since an early exit from the US Open last month, was toppled by Dominika Cibulkova at the Wuhan Open in China on Tuesday (Sep 25).
+WUHAN, China: World number one Simona Halep was the biggest casualty on a day of upsets at the Wuhan Open in China on Tuesday (Sep 25), with the Romanian toppled in straight sets by Dominika Cibulkova.

 The sparse crowd watching the late-night clash was stunned as the decidedly off-colour Halep failed to win a single game against the hard-hitting Cibulkova in the first set.

+The French Open champion suffered a back injury during a practice session on Sunday, and failed to fully recover for her opening match in Wuhan against the 31st-ranked Cibulkova, despite two days bed rest.

+"It was tough at the beginning to play... (but) I didn't want to (retire) and I just pushed myself to play better and better," Halep said.

-The struggling Romanian star then put up a strong fight in the second set, breaking the 31st-ranked Slovakian's serve three times before succumbing 7-5.
+Despite the injury and needing treatment several times during the match, she put up a strong fight in the second set, breaking Cibulkova's serve three times before eventually succumbing 7-5.

-Halep, whose place at the top of the WTA rankings could be under threat after Tuesday's defeat, had been working on recovering her strength and focus after a shock exit in the opening round of the US Open last month.

-But the Wuhan top seed appeared to have failed to recover from an injury she suffered during a practice session on Sunday.
-She needed treatment several times during the match, and was cheered every time she ran to the baseline to resume play.
+Even with the injury, "I was close in the second set, so this match just gives me confidence that my level is really, really good", said the top seed, who was cheered every time she ran back after treatment to resume play.

+Halep, playing her first match since her early exit from the US Open last month, added that she expects to recover from the back injury "in a few days".

-Halep was the biggest casualty on a day of upsets at the 2018 Wuhan Open, a $2.7-million tournament which features nine of the world's top 10.
+She was the biggest casualty on a day of upsets at the 2018 Wuhan Open, a US$2.7-million tournament which features nine of the WTA top 10.

 World number four Caroline Garcia was knocked out by qualifier Katerina Siniakova in a gruelling clash, with the second and third sets were decided by tie-breakers.

-Local favourite Wang Qiang ousted the 7th-ranked Karolina Pliskova 6-1, 3-6, 6-3 in another thriller while 6th-ranked Elina Svitolina also failed to impress, going down 6-4, 2-6, 6-1 to Aryna Sabalenka.
+Earlier, local favourite Wang Qiang ousted the 7th-ranked Karolina Pliskova 6-1, 3-6, 6-3 in another thriller while sixth-ranked Elina Svitolina also failed to impress, going down 6-4, 2-6, 6-1 to Aryna Sabalenka.

 It was a much happier day for Wimbledon champion Angelique Kerber and Australian Open holder Caroline Wozniacki, both advancing comfortably to the next round.